NAU-IoT/Power-Monitoring/README.md

   - Check the status of the service `sudo systemctl status PowerMonitor.service`

   - Done!
 The service should now run on boot.

+  ### Common Errors

+  `socket.gaierror: [Errno -2] Name or service not known`

+   - Most likely an issue with the DNS name or IP address not being recognized